MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/change-time-zones-and-clock-settings-on-a-report-server.md

 ---

 # Change time zones and clock settings on a report server
-  A report server always uses the local time of the computer on which it's installed.
+  A report server always uses the local time of the computer on which the server is installed.
 You can't configure it to use a different time zone.
 If a client application points to a report server in a different time zone, the report server time zone is used to execute a scheduled operation.
 In Report Manager and SharePoint management pages, the time zone is indicated on each scheduling page so that you know exactly when a scheduled operation occurs.
 For example, the page for creating custom schedules notes, "Times are expressed in (UTC-08:00) Pacific time (US and Canada)."
   The report server creates a SQL Server Agent job that is used to trigger the schedule.
 When the Report Server and the SQL Server Agent are located on separate servers, the time zone must be the same on all servers.

 > [!NOTE]